-Intercourse is however suggested the evening following the IUI.
-Dr. Esposito says,“This not only provides the couple time to be intimate, but it also may help increase the chances of fertilization by adding to the sperm that had been introduced during the insemination.”
+Intercourse is, however, suggested the evening following the IUI.
+Dr. Roeca says, “This not only provides the couple time to be intimate, but it also may help increase the chances of fertilization by adding to the sperm that had been introduced during the insemination.”
 Again, refraining from intercourse is suggested if the patient experiences pain during sex.

-During some medicated IUI cycles, the female partner will produce too many follicles creating a concern that she potentially may ovulate too many eggs.
+During some medicated IUI cycles, the female partner may produce too many follicles creating a concern that she potentially may ovulate too many eggs.
 This would place the couple at too great of a risk for a multiple pregnancy or higher order multiple pregnancy (triplets or higher) which is an unacceptable risk due to the complications to both mother and babies.
-When this occurs the stimulation medication is stopped and patients are asked to abstain from intercourse.
+When this occurs, the cycle is stopped and patients are asked to abstain from intercourse.

 To watch our On-Demand Webinar on Low-Tech, click here.
 During this free, on-demand event, viewers will learn more about who is a good candidate for low-tech treatment, how ovulation induction (OI) and intrauterine insemination (IUI) work, and the success rates associated with these treatment options.